-Suggested minimum packing list:
+Suggested packing list:

 - Down or Primaloft type jacket

-- Comfortable riding pants
+- 1-2 comfortable, durable riding pants

 - 1 pair shorts

-- 1 pair light walking shoes
+- Light walking shoes

 - Wide brim sun hat with a “buckaroo” strap for the wind

-- bandanna(for help with the dust while riding)
+- Bandanna (for help with the dust while riding)

-- water bottle
+- Water bottle

-Since all of your gear will be packed on mules, it is very helpful to pack in a way that can be easily loaded.
+Notes on packing: Since all of your gear will be packed on mules, it is very helpful to pack in a way that can be easily loaded.
 The best way to do this is to carry one medium duffle bag, or two small soft duffle bags of roughly equal size and weight.
 You will also have saddlebags for small items, and jackets will be tied on behind the saddle for easy access.
 Don’t worry too much about limiting size and weight of luggage.
 We can pack pretty much anything on the mules.